dCache/dcache-book2/install.md

 Installing a DCACHE instance
 ============================

 In the following the installation of a DCACHE instance will be described.
-The CHIMERA name space provider, some management components, and the SRM need a PSQL server installed.
+The Chimera name space provider, some management components, and the **SRM** need a PSQL server installed.
 We recommend running this PSQL on the local node.
 The first section describes the configuration of a PSQL server.
 After that the installation of CHIMERA and of the DCACHE components will follow.
 During the whole installation process root access is required.

 Prerequisites
 -------------